 - Email.
 Create a new meetup-specific email account with a service like Gmail, store its credentials somewhere safe (like a password manager), and share them with any co-organisers you have via services like Keybase.
 Use this email address to create accounts for all of the other third party services you need for the meetup, and correspond with speakers and venues with it (where email is needed to do that).

 The benefits of doing this, rather than using your personal email, are the transparency and burden-sharing with your co-organisers for any external communications that may need to occur.
 Also, should the time come when you want to step back as an organiser and relinquish the meetup to someone else, having this account separate from you personally will make handover significantly easier.
-I would recommend taking the viewpoint that the meetup should exist as its own entity, and not being tied tightly to you, personally.
+I would recommend taking the viewpoint that the meetup should exist as its own entity, and not be tied tightly to you, personally.

 - Meetup.com.
 Regardless of your opinions of this site (and some technical people have pretty strong opinions about it), I would say that as of this writing, if your audience is in the English-speaking world, and you want your meetup to be found on the internet, you are going to need a paid account here (try and get a sponsor to pay for it, if possible).